 Scale --> _scale(todi_ka_3,0)

-Below is the phrase sung by the musicians (location 0′50″) then repeated in superposition with the sequence produced by the grammar:
+Below is the phrase sung by the musicians (position 0'50") then repeated in superposed form with the sequence produced by the grammar:

-In this example, scale “todi_ka_3″ has been used because of the occurrence of brief instances of “dhak3”.
-The position of “rek” is identical in the 3d and 4th octaves.
-The blending of voice with the plucked instrument is remarkable in the final held note.
+In this example, the scale "todi_ka_3" has been used because of the occurrence of short instances of "dhak3".
+The position of "rek" is identical in the 3d and 4th octaves.
+The blending of the voice with the plucked instrument is notable in the last held note.

-In the next sequence (location 1′36″) the position of “gak4” will be appreciated.
-The grammar is the following:
+In the next sequence (location 1'36") the position of "gak4" is estimated.
+The grammar is as follows:

 S --> KishoriAmonkar2